Volterra Neural Networks (VNNs)

 There has been work on introducing $2^{nd}$ order non-linearities in the network by using a bi-linear operation on the features extracted by convolutional networks.
 Bilinear-CNNs (B-CNNs) were introduced in \cite{lin2015bilinear} and were used for image classification.
-In B-CNNs, a bilinear mapping is applied to the final features extracted by linear convolutions leading to $2^{nd}$ order features which are not localized.
-As a result a feature extracted from the lower right corner of a frame in the B-CNN case, may interact with a feature from the upper right corner, and these two are not necessarily related (hence introducing erroneous additional characteristics), and this is in contrast to our proposed approach which highly controls such effects.
+In B-CNNs, a bilinear mapping is applied to the final features extracted by linear convolutions leading to $2^{nd}$ order features which are not well localized.
+As a result a feature extracted from the lower right corner of a frame/image in the B-CNN case, may interact with a feature from the upper right corner, and this potential non-real interaction may introduce erroneous additional characteristics, in contrast to our proposed approach which highly controls such effects.
 Compact Bilinear Pooling was introduced in \cite{gao2016compact} where a bilinear approach to reduce feature dimensions was introduced.
 This was again performed after all the features had been extracted via linear convolutions and was limited to quadratic non-linearities.
-In our work we will explore non-linearities of much higher orders and also account for continuity of information between video frames for a given time period with the immediately preceding period.
+In our work we will explore non-linearities of much higher orders and also account for continuity of information between video frames over a given time interval with the immediately preceding period.
 This effectively achieves a Recurrent Network-like property which accounts for a temporal relationship.